HeitorMP/HeitorMP/README.md

 	this_me.name	= "Heitor";
 	this_me.more[0] = "I like to create games for atari 2600 using Batari.";
-	this_me.more[1] = "How to reach me: heitormp@protonmail.com";
+	this_me.more[1]= "How to reach me: heitormp@protonmail.com";
-	this_me.more[2] = "I like to create games for atari 2600 using Batari.";
-	this_me.more[3] = "Fun fact: I started studying at 42 school at age 42, which must mean something... or not!";
+	this_me.more[2]= "Fun fact: I started studying at 42 school at age 42, which must mean something... or not!";
-	this_me.challange = "I am currently studying programming at 42 Porto school.";
+	this_me.challange = "I am currently studying C language at 42 Porto school.";
 	return this_me;
 }